-In September 2022, Body Politics - the first major survey of Schneemann's work in the UK will open at The Barbican Centre.
+In September 2022, Body Politics - the first major survey of Schneemann's work in the UK opened at The Barbican Centre.
 Schneemann's extensive retrospective Kinetic Painting, curated by Sabine Breitwiser, opened at Museum Der Moderne in Salzburg (2015) before travelling to the Museum für Moderne Kunst Frankfurt am Main, Germany and MoMA PS1, New York in 2017.
 A major monograph, Carolee Schneemann: Unforgivable, was published by Black Dog in December 2015.
 Schneemann's first solo exhibition in London, UK, Water Light/Water Needle, took place in 2014 at Hales Gallery.

 Schneemann's work has also been exhibited worldwide at institutions including Tate Modern, UK; Los Angeles Museum of Contemporary Art, CA; the Whitney Museum of American Art, New York, NY; the Centre Georges Pompidou, Paris, France; The Reina Sophia Museum, Madrid, Spain; the Haus der Kunst, Germany; Whitworth Art Gallery, Manchester, UK; the Irish Museum of Modern Art, Ireland; and the Museum of Modern Art, New York, NY.
 In 1997, a retrospective of her work entitled Carolee Schneemann, 'Up To And Including Her Limits' was held at the New Museum of Contemporary Art, New York.